Ray Stantz

 Raymond Stantz, PhD, is a fictional character from the Ghostbusters franchise.
-He appears in the films Ghostbusters (1984), Ghostbusters II (1989), Casper (1995, as a cameo), Ghostbusters: Afterlife (2021) and Ghostbusters: Frozen Empire (2024), the animated television series The Real Ghostbusters and Extreme Ghostbusters, and the video games Beeline's Ghostbusters, Ghostbusters: The Video Game (2009), Planet Coaster (2019), Ghostbusters: Spirits Unleashed (2022) and Ghostbusters: Rise of the Ghost Lord (2024).
-He was portrayed by Dan Aykroyd in five live action films, and voiced by Frank Welker in the animated series.
 He is a member of the Ghostbusters and one of the three Columbia University professors of parapsychology, along with Dr. Peter Venkman and Dr. Egon Spengler.

+Ray Stantz debuted in Ghostbusters (1984) portrayed by Dan Aykroyd, who would portray the character in Ghostbusters II (1989), Casper (1995, as a cameo), Ghostbusters: Afterlife (2021) and Ghostbusters: Frozen Empire (2024).

+The character is voiced by Frank Welker in the animated television series The Real Ghostbusters and Extreme Ghostbusters.
+The character is also present in the video games Beeline's Ghostbusters, Ghostbusters: The Video Game (2009), Planet Coaster (2019), Ghostbusters: Spirits Unleashed (2022) and Ghostbusters: Rise of the Ghost Lord (2024).

 Character

 Ray is an expert on paranormal history and metallurgy.
 He is characterised by his almost childlike enthusiasm towards his work, and his forthright acceptance of paranormal activity.
 As a result, Peter once during the movie referred to him as "the heart of the Ghostbusters".
 Ray has extensive knowledge of the Bible (to the point of even quoting a specific book and chapter—"I remember Revelation 7:12"—about the end of the world, though the passage he quotes is actually Revelation 6:12), but is an agnostic, commenting when asked if he believes in God, "Never met Him".
 As revealed in Ghostbusters: The Video Game, Ray attended a seminary at some stage in his life.
 He is known for his wordy and overly technical explanations of scientific and paranormal phenomena.
 Ray, along with Egon, is responsible for pioneering the Ghostbusters' theories and designing and building the equipment used for catching and containing ghosts.
 In the second film, it is revealed that they are fond of takeout foods like pizzas and of Asian, Greek, and Mexican cuisine.